 Mr. Kotwal is adept at quickly developing a deep understanding of his client’s technology and developing patent portfolios with a view towards achieving the client’s business and market goals.
 He makes the entire patent prosecution process a smooth and rewarding experience for the engineers and technologists he works with.
 He has extensive experience managing teams of patent attorneys and agents – consistently delivering high-quality products for his clients.
 His clients entrust Mr. Kotwal with their most strategic and complex technologies.

 Mr. Kotwal is also experienced in preparing patent non-infringement and validity opinions, performing due diligence studies, and handling reexamination and reissue proceedings before the U.S. Patent Office for his clients.
 Mr. Kotwal has also been involved in various stages of patent litigation.
 Multiple patents prosecuted by Mr. Kotwal have been asserted, resulting in favorable judgments for his clients.
 Prior to joining the legal profession, Mr. Kotwal worked as a software engineer/architect in Silicon Valley for five years.
 Mr. Kotwal still considers himself a techie-at-heart.

-Mr. Kotwal was named a top patent practitioner in 2019 by IAM Patent 1000 – The World's Leading Patent Practitioners.
+Mr. Kotwal was named a top patent practitioner in 2019 and 2020 by IAM Patent 1000 – The World's Leading Patent Practitioners.